Closing the skills gap

-Set yourself up for success when you next recruit by taking these steps to help bridge the skills gap threatening growth and success today.
+Set yourself up for success when you next recruit by taking these steps to help bridge the skills gap.

 Why is there a skills shortage in New Zealand?

-The shortage of certain talent with the skills needed pre-dated the pandemic and now it’s spread across all sectors and locations.
-A shallow domestic pool of professionals open to employment with the skills required, combined with minimal skilled migration, a lack of internal upskilling or reskilling efforts, increased digitisation, technological adoption and an ageing working population all compound to see skills shortages reach critical levels.
+The shortage of certain talent with the skills needed is spread across all sectors and locations.
+A shallow domestic pool of professionals open to employment with the skills required, combined with challenges in skilled migration, a lack of internal upskilling or reskilling efforts, increased digitisation, technological adoption and an ageing working population all compound to see skills shortages reach critical levels.

 How to overcome skills shortages: Your nine-point plan